Digapahandi

 Digapahandi (formerly known as Bada Khemundi) is a town and a Notified Area Council (N.A.C.) in Ganjam district in the state of Odisha, India.
-There are 171 small villages which comes under Digapahandi tahasil and largely dependent on this town for their business and livelihood.
+There are 171 small villages which come under Digapahandi tahasil and largely dependent on this town for their business and livelihood.
 Digapahandi town is divided into 11 wards, comprising Bazar street, Sunari street, New street, Phulasundari Street, Balaji Nagar Bada Brahmin street, Sana Brahmin street, Sasan street, Chikitia street, Rani street, Annapurna street, Anchala street, Uparabasa, Chikiti road.

 Geography

 Digapahandi is located at 19.37°N 84.58°E. It has an average elevation of 53 metres (173 feet).